GuilleSSM/CharacterDB/README.md

 ### Installation

-Download the latest release for your operating system from the [Releases](https://github.com/your-username/CharacterDB/releases) page:
+Download the latest release for your operating system from the [Releases](https://github.com/GuilleSSM/CharacterDB/releases/latest) page:

 - **Windows:** Download the `.exe` installer
+  - Apparently, Smart App Control is causing problems during installation.
+You can right click > Properties and check the "Unblock" box or disable Smart App Control in the settings.
 - **macOS:** Download the `.dmg` file
 - **Linux:** Download the `.AppImage` or `.deb` package